Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Normal-form Bifurcations

-For example, a supercritical pitchfork of the form $\dot{y} = ry-y^3+\alpha_1 y^4+\alpha_2 y^5\dots$ experiences a bifurcation when $r=\alpha_i=0$.
-At short timescales (e.g., where $t_{max}<1$), the system's trajectory is strongly influenced by changes to its initial value $y_0$ and the higher order $\alpha$ terms (for $y_0>1$).
-However, later dynamics show that changes to the $\alpha_i$'s (and $y_0$) barely affect the trajectory of approach to equilibrium at 0, while small modifications to $r$ move the equilibrium itself (Fig.~\ref{fig:pitchtraj}).
-This qualitative picture is quantified by an eigen-analysis of the FIM (Fig.~\ref{fig:pitcheigs}).
-Numerical results confirm the insight from the analytic solutions and clearly demonstrate the effect of coarse-graining on the system (i.e., increasing $t_{max}$ while keeping the number of samples constant).
-At very short time scales ($t_{max}<.05$), $y_0$ is the main participant of the leading eigenvector, and it is then replaced by the largest $\alpha_i$ term; recall from Fig.~\ref{fig:pitchtraj} that this high-order term was equivalently able to bend the trajectory significantly until $t \approx 1$.
-Around $t_{max}=10$, the change to $r$ begins to have a noticeable influence on the observed trajectory, and correspondingly this is the point where $r$ becomes the dominant participant in the leading eigenvector.
+For example, a supercritical pitchfork of the form $\dot{x} = r x-x^3+\alpha_1 x^4+\alpha_2 x^5\dots$ experiences a bifurcation when $r=\alpha_i=0$.
+At short time scales (e.g., where $t_{max}<1$), the system's trajectory is strongly influenced by changes to its initial value $x_0$ and the higher order $\alpha$ terms (for $x_0>1$).
+However, later dynamics show that changes to the $\alpha_i$'s (and $x_0$) barely affect the trajectory of approach to equilibrium at 0, while small modifications to $r$ move the equilibrium itself (Fig.~\ref{fig:pitchtraj}).
+An eigenanalysis of the FIM (Fig.~\ref{fig:pitcheigs}) quantifies these insights and clearly demonstrate the effect of coarse-graining on the system (i.e., increasing $t_{max}$ while keeping the number of samples constant).
+At very short time scales ($t_{max}<.05$), $x_0$ and the highest order $\alpha$ term are the main participants of the leading eigenvector, and $x_0$ soon falls off as $t_{max}$ increases; recall from Fig.~\ref{fig:pitchtraj} that this high-order term was equivalently able to bend the trajectory significantly until $t \approx 1$.
+Around $t_{max}=10$, $r$ begins to have a noticeable influence on the observed trajectory, and correspondingly this is the point where $r$ becomes the dominant participant in the leading eigenvector.
 For large $t_{max}$, the leading eigenvalue increases while all other eigenvalues decrease, indicating that the system's bifurcation is codimension one.
-Note that in this range, small changes to the initial value $y_0$ have fallen all the way to the last eigenvector, indicating that the system has been allowed to run long enough that transient dynamics have been removed.
+Note that in this range, small changes to the initial value $x_0$ have fallen all the way to the last eigenvector, indicating that the system has been allowed to run long enough that transient dynamics are removed, or at least have orders of magnitude less influence than any of the nuisance parameter $\alpha_i$'s.
+There is no significance to the fact that in this and subsequent ``rainbow diagrams'', the leading eigenvalue eventually begins to increase; this is simple case of an increasing line overtaking non-increasing ones and nothing inherent about the highest eigenvalue at small time scales.
+This can be confirmed by the change in color, indicating that the parameter responsible for the leading eigenvector has changed.